Summary of Commentaries

 At that time, the days of the week were referred to as the “first day,” the “second day,” the “third day,” and so on, rather than as Sunday, Monday, Tuesday, etc., which were named after various gods.
 For ease of understanding by the “Western” mind, though, I will refer to the days of the week as we do today.

-My Holy Week chart, near the bottom of this page, displays my depiction of the week during which the following occurred in the month of Aviv (also called Nisan) of that year:
+My Holy Week chart displays my depiction of the week during which the following occurred in the month of Aviv (also called Nisan) of that year:

 Some believe that Jesus was crucified on a Wednesday.
 The crucifixion not on Wednesday section demonstrates why I am convinced that this was not the case.
 The “three days and three nights” in the